 What is a Knee Manipulation Under Anesthesia (MUA)?

 A manipulation under anesthesia may be necessary to improve range of motion (extension and flexion) in some patients.
-The MUA is a second surgery after a knee replacement.
-During the surgery, your surgeon will break-up the scar tissue, fibrous materials and adhesions that are causing stiffness (essentially cleaning up the area around your knee joint).
+The MUA is a second procedure after a knee replacement.
+During the procedure, your surgeon will break-up the scar tissue, fibrous materials and adhesions that are causing stiffness (essentially cleaning up the area around your knee joint).
 During this procedure, no incisions are made.
 Your surgeon will position your leg in several different positions, applying pressure and breaking up the tissue.
 Your surgeon will be able to see and hear the tissue breaking away.
 Lastly, the leg will be flexed and extended to its maximum range.

 All of this will be performed while you are under anesthesia (likely a general anesthetic, not regional but this varies by surgeon and patient), so you will not feel any pain.

 A manipulation under anesthesia (MUA) for knee surgery is most common and effective around the 6-12 week mark after surgery.

 Surgeons won’t consider the procedure until a minimum of 6 weeks out from surgery.
 On the other end, a MUA may be recommended months (even years) after a knee replacement.
 However, if done years after a replacement, it may not be as effective as a manipulation that took place closer to the 12 week mark.

 In a study that recorded knee manipulations under anesthesia over a 6 month period, researchers found that the average MUA took place 13.2 weeks after the initial knee arthroplasty

 A MUA treats the complication of stiffness, addressing problems with range of motion and flexion.
 As such, it may be a necessary and very worthwhile secondary procedure for patients who unfortunately, are experiencing the complication of stiffness.
 Here are the main important benefits of a MUA: